-In November 1826, The Pasha received at his palace in Alexandria the newly assigned British consul John Barker, and embarked on a monologue about his childhood ...
+In November 1826 The Pasha received at his Palace in Alexandria the newly assigned British Consul John Barker, and embarked on a monologue about his childhood ...

-'I was born in a village in Albania, and my father had ten children besides me, who are all dead, but, while living, not one of them ever contradicted me.
+"I was born in a village in Albania, and my father had ten children besides me, who are all dead, but, while living, not one of them ever contradicted me.
 Although I left my native mountains before I attained manhood, the principal people of the place never took any step without previously inquiring what was my pleasure.
 I came to this country as an obscure adventurer, not yet a Bimbashi (captain).
 It happened one day that the commissary had to give each of the Bimbashis a tent.
-They were all my seniors and naturally pretended to a preference over me, but the officer said: "Stand ye all by, this youth, Mohammed Ali, shall be served first," and I advanced step by step as it pleased God to ordain, and now here I am, and I've never had a master!'
+They were all my seniors, and naturally pretended to a preference over me; but the officer said: "Stand ye all by, this youth Mohammed Ali shall be served first" and I advanced step by step as it pleased God to ordain; and now here I am, and I've never had a master!"

-The Pasha told Consul Barker that his predecessor had the wisdom to never contradict his opinions, which was easily done 'as they were always founded on wisdom and justice.' - Thus insinuating that he expected the same from him...
-He held daily meetings in his audience hall, greeting all distinguished foreigners.
-But few visitors managed to escape the spell that Mohammed Ali's gaze cast over his audience, often commenting on his beautiful hands and piercing gray eyes, (...like a gazelle in the hour of a storm, as fierce as an eagle's).
-'The only books I ever read are men's faces-and I've seldom read them amiss.'
+The Pasha told Consul Barker that his predecessor had the wisdom to never contradict his opinions, which was easily done "as they were always founded on wisdom and justice." - thus insinuating that he expected the same from him.

+Few visitors managed to escape the spell that Mohammed Ali's gaze cast over his audience, often commenting on his beautiful hands and his piercing gray eyes, 'like a gazelle in the hour of a storm, as fierce as an eagle's': "The only books I ever read are men's faces - and I've seldom read them amiss".

-The Sphinx Letter to Cairo on the Centenary of Mohammed Ali's Death Translated from hieroglyphs by Egyptian novelist Mahmud Taymur:
+The Sphinx Letter to Cairo on Centenary of Mohammed Ali's Death Translated from Hieroglyphs By Egyptian novelist Mahmud Taymur: